 Refrigerators are marvels of modern technology, and they’re only getting more complex and high-tech (apps on your refrigerator door?
 Sure, why not?)
-They’ve undeniably made food storage more easy and convenient, and we’re all the better for them.
-Unfortunately, they’re not exempt from being struck with malfunctions from time to time that can put a damper in their effectiveness and have you in a bind while you try to figure out what’s wrong and how to fix it.
+They’ve undeniably made food storage easier and more convenient, and we’re all the better for them.
+Unfortunately, they’re not exempt from being struck with malfunctions from time to time that can put a damper on their effectiveness and have you in a bind while you try to figure out what’s wrong and how to fix it.

 To help you out, the friendly professionals at Sigwald Service Co. have a list of a few common problems with refrigerators and the steps you can take to ensure your unit isn’t down for the count.
-Some problems are things you can fix quickly, but others could require expert service to be totally repaired.
-We can service your refrigerator regardless of brand, and they stay up-to-date on the latest designs to tackle whatever you run into.
+Some problems are things you can fix quickly, but others could require expert service to be repaired.
+We can service your refrigerator regardless of brand, and they stay up to date on the latest designs to tackle whatever you run into.

 Temperature isn’t where you want it to be

-One of the most frequent issues homeowners encounter with their refrigerator is the temperature being at the wrong level, either too high or too low.
+One of the most frequent issues homeowners encounter with their refrigerators is the temperature being at the wrong level, either too high or too low.

 - When it’s too high, one culprit could be blocked vents on the back of the refrigerator.
 Vacuuming them and the coils should allow airflow to adequately flow through again.
 The interior vents might also be blocked, so clearing them up can restore proper cooling power to the refrigerator.